Gandalf-/anardil/content/pages/about.markdown

 well!
 Eventually, there will be posts from other authors here too, on any variety of topics.

 What does Anardil mean?
 It's the name of the 6th king of Gondor from The Lord of the Rings.
 The king himself isn't known for anything particularly special.
 But the name means "friend of the sun" in Quenya.
-Despite the Tolkien references, I think it' a very aesthetically pleasing word, and I really like the meaning.
+I think it' a very aesthetically pleasing word, and I really like the meaning.

 If you'd like to contact me, I'm reachable by email at `leaf@anardil.net`